Department of Labor Logo United States Department of Labor

 Reliability of the estimates

-by the standard error of the estimate.
-There is about a 90-percent chance,
+variability is measured by the standard error of the estimate.
+There is about a 90-percent

-or level of confidence, that an estimate based on a sample will differ by
+chance, or level of confidence, that an estimate based on a sample will differ by no more

-A full discussion of the reliability of data from the CPS and information
+Information about the reliability of data from the CPS and guidance on estimating

 Definitions